What is the shadow?

 How do you know where you are on the path?

 If you want to know how you are doing look around at the situations in your life.
 With just a quick glance into your exterior and interior mirror you should quickly be able to know where you are and how you are doing.
 What you notice as being out there, is a reflection of your inner life, your thoughts, it is a part of you.
 Listening to your body will also tell you how you are doing.
 If you were to ask me what the most important tool on the path of transformation I would say the mirror.

 How do we locate and become aware of the shadow aspects?

 Many people are unaware that they are operating out of these unconscious patterns.
 One quick and easy way to locate those unclaimed aspects is to look at where and how you are judging others.
 We usually recognize and judge others before we are aware of how we are judging ourselves.
-I guide others through this process and help them to locate, transform and release these patterns of beliefs.
+I guide others through this process and help them to locate, transform and release these patterns.